akhon/ansible-users/README.md

 * username - The user's username.
 * name - The full name of the user (gecos field)
+* hosts - list of role hosts where user will be created, 'all' can be used
 * uid - The numeric user id for the user.
 This is required for uid consistency across systems.
 * password - If a hash is provided then that will be used, but otherwise the